ENOGIA: Greenshoe option exercised in the proportion of 93% as part of IPO

 The contract may be terminated at any time by ENOGIA, without notice.
 It may be terminated at any time by CIC Market Solutions, with 30 days' notice.
 CIC Market Solutions may also terminate the agreement when the Liquidity Provider agreement between it and Euronext Paris is terminated.

-For the implementation of the agreement entered into with CIC Market Solutions, the following resources have been allocated to the liquidity account: ?200,000 in cash.
+For the implementation of the agreement entered into with CIC Market Solutions, the following resources have been allocated to the liquidity account: EUR200,000 in cash.

 Change in the shareholding structure